The SANS SOC Survey for 2019 results are in and as per the survey the top three most frequently cited obstacles to SOC excellence were

 Phishing threats are one of the most common cases a SOC team must grapple with, but they also are among the most frustrating and least desired.
 However, automation and machine learning tools are seemingly effective in enhancing skilled analysts further or even enabling lesser-skilled analysts to focus on the most likely true positives.
 It’s a fact today that amidst all the chaos and data that a SOC team may have to deal with; orchestrating and automating their existing tools and technologies enables them to significantly benefit from augmenting their analysts to mitigate threat swiftly and efficiently.

 That’s where a true SOAR (Security Orchestration, Automation and Response) solution becomes indispensable.
 SOAR takes the best of automation and orchestration technologies and combines it with the ability to extend those capabilities across all tools and technologies into a seamless response effort.
 If we begin to correctly utilize automation and orchestration technologies, we can begin to experience the trickle-down effect of successes that automation and orchestration can provide.
-The three tenets of an effective SOAR Strategy as the name itself suggests are:
+The three tenets of an effective SOAR Strategy as the name itself suggests are

-70% of enterprises with a dedicated SOC will adopt SOAR tools by 2021, up from less than 5% in 2018.
+According to Gartner, 70% of enterprises with a dedicated SOC will adopt SOAR tools by 2021, up from less than 5% in 2018.

 By 2019, 30% of mid to large-sized enterprises will leverage a SOAR technology, up from an estimated 5% in 2015.